Readme-Workflows/recent-activity/README.md

 - ForkEvent - You forked a repo
 - GollumEvent - Wiki was updated in a repo
 - IssueCommentEvent - You commented on a issue
-- IssuesEvent - You opened a issue
+- IssuesEvent - You opened or closed an issue
 - MemberEvent - You joined a org/repo as a member
-- PullRequestOpenEvent - You opened a pr.
-- PullRequestMergeEvent - You merged a pr.
-- PullRequestCloseEvent - You closed a pr.
+- PullRequestEvent - You opened, merged or closed a pr.
 - PullRequestReviewCommentEvent - You commented on a pr review
 - PullRequestReviewEvent - You reviewed a pr
 - ReleaseEvent - You released a new version